pedropb/machine-learning-nanodegree/classes/welcome-to-the-nano-degree/notes/what-is-machine-learning.md

 For example: suppose we're building a spam detector and we have a data set of 100 e-mails, 25 flagged as spam and 75 not spam.
 The word `cheap` appears in 20 out of the 25 spam emails, and only in 5 out of the 75 non-spam e-mails.
 From this, we can conclude that there is a 80% chance of an e-mail being spam if it contains the word `cheap`.

 **Remark:** If the number of features tend to infinity, the Naive Bayes classifier will converge to 0, because the probability of features will always be < 1.
 Also, if a feature probability happens to be 0, it will wipe out all information being calculated.

+# Gradient Descent

+For each step, we evaluate all possible next steps and select the step that will maximize our current position towards our goal.